karpov-sv/stdpipe/doc/photometry.rst

 Photometric calibration
 =======================

+This page covers photometric *calibration* — matching detected objects to reference catalogues and fitting zero-point models.
+For object detection see :doc:`detection`, for flux measurement methods (aperture, optimal extraction, PSF photometry) see the measurement sections in :doc:`detection` and :doc:`psf`, and for detection flags see :doc:`flags`.

 Photometric calibration is performed by positionally matching detected objects with catalogue stars, and then building the photometric model for their instrumental magnitudes.

 The model includes: